A TRAINING SEGMENT ONLINE

 Live online meetings

 We’ll meet live, online twice each week, once midweek and once on the weekend.
 During one of these meetings I’ll do some short presentations, you’ll do exercises with other participants in concurrent breakout groups, we’ll discuss what happened afterward, and then I’ll give you some idea about what’s to come on the next day.
 During the other one, you'll work with tutor teachers who guide you through experiential labs.

-- The Americas and Atlantic Rim group meets on Wednesday and Sunday mornings at 10:00 AM Pacific Time, which will be the evening in Europe, North Africa, and the Middle East.
+- The Americas and Atlantic Rim group meets on Wednesday and Saturday mornings from 10:00 to 11:45 AM Pacific Time, which will be the evening in Europe, North Africa, and the Middle East.

 All the meetings will be recorded and you’ll receive access to the recording, barring any breakdowns, within 48 hours.
 You can download the files for later use or stream them from the site for immediate access.
 You have lifetime access to these files.